aras-p/glsl-optimizer/src/gallium/docs/source/screen.rst

   units.
 Value type: ``uint64_t []``.
 * ``PIPE_COMPUTE_CAP_MAX_BLOCK_SIZE``: Maximum block size in thread units.
 Value type: ``uint64_t []``.
+* ``PIPE_COMPUTE_CAP_MAX_THREADS_PER_BLOCK``: Maximum number of threads that a single block can contain.
+Value type: ``uint64_t``.
+  This may be less than the product of the components of MAX_BLOCK_SIZE and is usually limited by the number of threads that can be resident simultaneously on a compute unit.
 * ``PIPE_COMPUTE_CAP_MAX_GLOBAL_SIZE``: Maximum size of the GLOBAL resource.
 Value type: ``uint64_t``.
 * ``PIPE_COMPUTE_CAP_MAX_LOCAL_SIZE``: Maximum size of the LOCAL